 Marketing automation involves using software to automate, prioritize, and streamline:

-Though efficiency is a prominent driving force behind this strategy, marketing automation’s intention is to nurture leads and increase engagement and conversions.
-It’s about understanding your customers’ unique buying journey, so you can really speak with them.
-Simply put, marketing automation is rooted in human connection.
-You want each person to feel like an individual—not a faceless number floating in the online space.
+Though efficiency is a driving force behind this strategy, marketing automation’s intention is to nurture leads and increase engagement and conversions.
+It’s about understanding your customers’ buying journey, so you can authentically connect with them as individuals—not faceless numbers floating in online space.

-- Segmentation – Marketing automation utilizes a segmentation strategy that allows you to personalize campaigns in a cost-effective manner.
-It involves streamlining and grouping your potential customers based on specific characteristics, so you can send unique messages to each group.
+Marketing automation utilizes a segmentation strategy that allows you to personalize campaigns cost-effectively.
+It involves streamlining and grouping your potential customers based on specific characteristics so you can send unique messages to each group.

-- Sales enablement – This involves providing the sales team with the resources to help them sell more effectively.
-To identify these resources, a CRM system combined with marketing automation will not only place all of your sales and marketing activities in one place, but you can foster customer relationships that will ultimately drive revenue.
+This involves providing the sales team with the resources to help them sell more effectively.
+To identify these resources, a CRM system combined with marketing automation will not only place all your sales and marketing activities in one place, but you can foster customer relationships that will ultimately drive revenue.

-Customers are interacting with your company across different types of platforms/channels, so it’s crucial that you keep your fingers and toes dipped in all critical advantages.
+Customers interact with your company across different platforms and channels, so you must keep your fingers and toes dipped in all critical advantages.
 But we know it’s pretty tricky getting your work done when your extremities are occupied!

 This is where marketing automation comes in handy.
 With a strong automation strategy, you can reap the full advantages of your software’s database capabilities for marketing and sales enablement.
 What do these benefits look like?